hugo1798/Python/README.md

 - MySql
 - Tkinter
 - Bootstrap
-Project is still under development.
+Project is finished but still under updates.